Supporting and sponsoring Ukrainian refugees in the UK

 How can our parish support refugees?

 The UK Government launched a website to register interest either as an individual or organisation found here for anyone wishing to offer their home or a house for people from Ukraine.
-We have already been able to offer accommodation to 250 families fleeing the war in Ukraine, including 110 children, but more help is needed.
+We have already been able to offer accommodation to over 300 families fleeing the war in Ukraine, including 110 children, but more help is needed.

 How can I support refugees if I am not part of the church?